CCCS/CCDA/CCCA Online Exam(s) (With Proctoring)The CCCS/CCDA/CCCA exam(s) is held online and monitored live by a professional proctor.

 Students can take the online CCCS/CCDA/CCCA proctored examination at a location of their choice; please note that the room should be private, well-lit and quiet.

 To use our partner’s proprietary online testing platform, students need a webcam, computer, good microphone, speakers and cable Internet access (Ethernet not wifi) with at least 4Mbps.

-The CCCS/CCDA/CCCA exam(s) is comprised of multiple choice questions; students have to derive answers by carrying out EOT, disruption and acceleration claims quantification exercises.
-Spreadsheets from the LMS Master Courses may be used for this purpose.
+The CCCS/CCDA/CCCA exam(s) is comprised of multiple choice questions and workshops; CCCS students have to derive answers by carrying out EOT, disruption and acceleration claims quantification exercises.

 Key Points To Note